Lambertn33/Medassist/docs/DESIGN.md

   - **Treatment:** prescribed medication/procedure/counseling
 - API will be consumed by a React/Next.js frontend.

-### Frontend (Next.js 15)
+### Frontend (React + Vite + TypeScript)
+- Modern single-page application (SPA) built with React 19 and TypeScript.
 - Nurse dashboard to list patients and encounters.
-- Forms for adding observations and treatments.
+- Forms for adding observations, diagnoses, and treatments.
-- Uses REST API from the backend via Axios or React Query.
+- Uses REST API from the backend via Axios and React Query.
+- Fully responsive design with mobile-first approach.

 ### Infrastructure
 - **Docker Compose** orchestrates PHP, MySQL, and Node containers.